Beatles '64

-Beatles '64 is a documentary film directed by David Tedeschi and produced by Martin Scorsese.
+Beatles '64 is a 2024 documentary film directed by David Tedeschi and produced by Martin Scorsese.
 It was released on Disney+ on 29 November 2024.

 Premise

-The film documents the cultural impact of the Beatles on the United States in the aftermath of their first three-week visit to the country in February of 1964, in which their historic first performances on The Ed Sullivan Show occurred.
+The film documents the cultural impact of the Beatles on the United States in the aftermath of their first three-week visit to the country in February 1964, in which their historic first performances on The Ed Sullivan Show occurred.
 It includes archival footage from the Beatlemania era, and examines the personal dynamics of the group's members during the period.

 Production

 The film was directed by David Tedeschi, who had first become involved with Apple Corps following his role as an editor on Martin Scorsese's documentary George Harrison: Living in the Material World, with the two directors becoming "very good friends with Olivia Harrison", the wife of the late George Harrison.
 It was produced by Scorsese, Olivia Harrison, Paul McCartney, Ringo Starr, Sean Ono Lennon, Margaret Bodde, Jonathan Clyde, and Mikaela Beardsley, with Jeff Jones and Rick Yorn serving as executive producers.

 The film features footage shot by Albert and David Maysles originally for the 1964 documentary What's Happening!
 The Beatles in the U.S.A., digitally restored in 4K by Park Road Post.
 New interviews with McCartney and Starr were also filmed.
 Footage of the Beatles' February 1964 performances on The Ed Sullivan Show and at the Washington Coliseum in Washington, D.C. has also been restored, with audio from these performances remixed by Giles Martin using de-mixing technology developed by Peter Jackson's WingNut Films and previously used for Beatles releases on the 2022 reissue of Revolver and the 2023 reissue of 1962–1966.